-When writing data or programs to flash memory, the program/program-verify flowchart shown in figure 22.13 should be followed.
+Follow the procedure shown in the program/program-verify flowchart in figure 18.7 to write data or programs to flash memory.
 Performing program operations according to this flowchart will enable data or programs to be written to flash memory without subjecting the device to voltage stress or sacrificing program data reliability.
 Programming should be carried out 32 bytes at a time.